-Next to survival, the human brain at its most fundamental level is designed to reduce pain and increase pleasure.
+Next, to survival, the human brain at its most fundamental level is designed to reduce pain and increase pleasure.
 Often times this understanding about the pleasure over pain principle is misinterpreted for the belief that our sole purpose in life is to be happy.
-Actually our sole purpose in life according to nature is to survive and reproduce.
+Actually, our sole purpose in life according to nature is to survive and reproduce.
 At its most basic instinct the brain associates pleasure with increased survival.

 Yes, beliefs can be addictive.
 Arguably the most addictive of beliefs I witness people suffer from is the delusion of entitlement.
 To understand how entitlement works and why so many people fall for believing that they are entitled, you have to understand how scams work.

-Further, these people struggle to change their beliefs, because their beliefs of entitlement have led to them become ill prepared for dealing with disappointment and preparing for life’s hardship.
-As a result people with a false sense of entitlement routinely find themselves stuck in a never ending loop of their expectations never being met, being poorly prepared to deal with the disappointment and blaming others for things not going their way.
+Further, these people struggle to change their beliefs, because their beliefs of entitlement have led to them become ill-prepared for dealing with disappointment and preparing for life’s hardship.
+As a result, people with a false sense of entitlement routinely find themselves stuck in a never-ending loop of their expectations never being met, being poorly prepared to deal with the disappointment and blaming others for things not going their way.

-A tried and true therapeutic approach to helping such persons is too guide them towards embracing humility.
+A tried and true therapeutic approach to helping such persons is to guide them towards embracing humility.
 When people are readily able to admit their flaws without shame, they hold themselves more accountable for their decisions, they are willing to do the extra work to collaborate with others to solve problems and they become more emotionally accepting of disappointment.

-There is a popular saying in the 12 step community, “”expectations are like premeditated resentments.””
+There is a popular saying in the 12 step community, “expectations are like premeditated resentments.”
 People experience more peace of mind when they learn to preference their expectations.